Honda to close British car plant as Brexit looms

 Britain's business minister said Honda's decision was a major blow and illustrated how much was at risk from Brexit.

-"Decisions like Honda's this morning demonstrate starkly how much is at stake," said Greg Clark, who supports Prime Minister Theresa May's deal for an orderly exit from the EU.
+"Decisions like Honda's this morning demonstrate starkly how much is at stake," said Greg Clark, who supports a Brexit deal agreed between the UK government and EU, but which has so far failed to win over a majority of British lawmakers.

 "This news comes on top of months of uncertainty that ... manufacturers have had to endure about Brexit, about our future relationship with the EU," Clark said.